JetBrains/teamcity-documentation/topics/teamcity-2022-04-release-notes.md

 [**TW-75164**](https://youtrack.jetbrains.com/issue/TW-75164/Server-unresponsive-due-to-loading-of-AgentType-caches) — Server unresponsive due to loading of AgentType caches
 [**TW-75178**](https://youtrack.jetbrains.com/issue/TW-75178/Speedup-check-for-empty-directory-in-.GeneratedSettingsCache.get) — Speedup check for empty directory in .GeneratedSettingsCache.getAndLock
 [**TW-75265**](https://youtrack.jetbrains.com/issue/TW-75265/Unnecessary-listing-of-all-of-the-files-under-the-directory-fetc) — Unnecessary listing of all of the files under the directory fetched from the versioned settings (versioned settings are enabled on the root project level)
 [**TW-75654**](https://youtrack.jetbrains.com/issue/TW-75654/High-CPU-load-on-Perforce-server-to-collect-the-latest-changes) — High CPU load on Perforce server to collect the latest changes

-### Question

-[**TW-74789**](https://youtrack.jetbrains.com/issue/TW-74789/EC2-plugin-changes-instance-userdata) — EC2 plugin changes instance userdata